Search

 • Equip tools with a work-contacting element that limits the contact area to one that is as small as practical.

-• Make sure that the mechanical linkage between work-contacting element and trigger is enclosed.
+• Make sure that the mechanical linkage between the work-contacting element and the trigger is enclosed to prevent unintentional firing.

 Pneumatic Stapler

-• Disconnect tool from air supply when not in use and during cleaning or adjustment.
-Before clearing a blockage, be sure to depress the trigger to exhaust all air from the tool.
+• Disconnect the tool from the air supply and exhaust all air from the tool when:

-• Use only fasteners recommended by the manufacturer.
+• Use only fasteners and components recommended by the manufacturer.

-• Permit only properly trained people to carry out tool maintenance.
+• Allow only properly trained people to perform tool maintenance.

-What should you avoid when using pneumatic nailing and stapling tools?
+What should be avoided when using pneumatic nailing and stapling tools?

 Back to top

-• Do not depress the trigger unless the nose piece of tool is directed onto a safe work surface.
+• Do not depress the trigger unless the nosepiece of the tool is directed onto a safe work surface.

-• Do not carry a tool with the trigger depressed.
+• Do not carry the tool with the trigger depressed.

-• Do not load a tool with fasteners while the trigger is depressed.
+• Do not load the tool with fasteners while the trigger is depressed.

 • Do not overreach.
 Keep proper footing and balance.